git/git.github.io/rev_news/drafts/edition-106.md

   so you can run on PRs.
 Written in Rust.
     + Mentioned in [Perl Advent Calendar 2023 - Elves Versus Typos](https://perladvent.org/2023/2023-12-21.html).
 + [dat](https://github.com/dat-ecosystem/dat) is a tool for peer-to-peer sharing & live synchronization of files via command line.
-Part of [dat-ecosystem](dat-ecosystem.org).
+Part of the [dat-ecosystem](dat-ecosystem.org).
-  You can use `dat` command line to share files with version control, back up data to servers, browse remote files on demand, and automate long-term data preservation.
+  You can use the `dat` command line to share files with version control, back up data to servers, browse remote files on demand, and automate long-term data preservation.
   Written in JavaScript for running with Node.js.